onqtam/headjack/docs/why/SYSTEM.md

 # SECTION: Individualism & narcissism
 ██████████████████████████████████████████████████████████████████

+> "Neoliberal democracy.
+Instead of citizens, it produces consumers.
+Instead of communities, it produces shopping malls.
+The net result is an atomized society of disengaged individuals who feel demoralized and socially powerless.
+In sum, neoliberalism is the immediate and foremost enemy of genuine participatory democracy, not just in the United States but across the planet." - [Noam Chomsky](https://www.goodreads.com/quotes/324599-neoliberal-democracy-instead-of-citizens-it-produces-consumers-instead-of)

 > "The notion of a separate organism is clearly an abstraction, as is also its boundary.
 Underlying all this is unbroken wholeness even though our civilization has developed in such a way as to strongly emphasize the separation into parts." - [David Bohm](https://www.goodreads.com/quotes/843293-the-notion-of-a-separate-organism-is-clearly-an-abstraction)

 > "All over the world, mobile hunter-gatherers use social control guided by moral rules to see to it that when a successful hunter kills a large mammal, his ego is held in check." - [Christopher Boehm](https://www.goodreads.com/quotes/11025365-all-over-the-world-mobile-hunter-gatherers-use-social-control-guided)